Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-504.md

 - Microsoft response code: **569016**
 - SIP response code: **504**
 - Suggested actions:
   - The error might be represented by slightly different related response code phrases.
-However, this error code indicates that DNS record was found, but is not an "A" or "AAAA" type.
+However, this error code indicates that a DNS record was found, but it's not an "A" or "AAAA" type.
 (Most likely, only a text record was returned and added for domain verification.)
 Make sure that the correct DNS record type is configured.

 ## 569018 504 Unable to deliver INVITE: Invalid Request/Response line